Egyptian goose: Behaviour

-This is a largely terrestrial species, which will also perch on trees and buildings.

-This species will nest in a large variety of situations, especially in holes in mature trees in parkland.
-The female builds the nest from reeds, leaves and grass and both parents take turns incubating the eggs.
+This species nests in a large variety of situations, especially in holes in mature trees in parkland.
+The female builds the nest from reeds, leaves, and grass, and both parents take turns incubating the eggs.
+Incubation takes 28 to 30 days.
 Egyptian geese usually mate for life.
 Both the male and female care for the offspring until they are old enough to care for themselves.
 Such parental care, however, does not include foraging for the young, which are able to forage for themselves upon hatching.

-Egyptian geese typically eat seeds, leaves, grasses and plant stems.
-Occasionally, they will eat locusts, worms, or other small animals.
-Until the goslings are a few weeks old and strong enough to graze, they feed largely on small aquatic invertebrates, especially freshwater plankton.
+Egyptian geese typically eat cereal crops, leaves, and grasses, occasionally also eating locusts, worms, or other small animals.
+Until the goslings are a few weeks old and strong enough to graze, they feed largely on small, aquatic invertebrates, especially freshwater plankton.
 As a result, if anoxic conditions lead to the production of botulinum toxin and it gets passed up the food chain via worms and insect larvae insensitive to the toxin, entire clutches of goslings feeding on such prey may die.
-The parents, who do not eat such organisms to any significant extent, generally remain unaffected.
+The parents, which do not eat such organisms to any significant extent, generally remain unaffected.

-Both sexes are aggressively territorial towards their own species when breeding and frequently pursue intruders into the air, attacking them in aerial "dogfights".
-Egyptian geese have been observed attacking aerial objects such as drones that enter their habitat as well.
-Neighbouring pairs may even kill another's offspring for their own offsprings' survival, as well as for more resources.
+Both sexes are aggressively territorial towards their own species when breeding, and frequently pursue intruders into the air, attacking them in aerial "dogfights".
+Egyptian geese have been observed attacking aerial objects such as drones that enter their habitat, as well.
+Neighbouring pairs may even kill another's offspring for their own offspring's survival, as well as for more resources.

-In their native range, predators of Egyptian geese include leopards, lions, cheetahs, hyenas, crocodiles and Old World vultures.
+In their native range, predators of Egyptian geese include leopards, lions, cheetahs, hyenas, crocodiles, and Old World vultures.